jumphone/www/courses/python_2609/w01_Linux_Basics/a02_courseIntro.md

 We use a quantile-based evaluation method to calculate the final grade (ranging from 0 to 100), which consists of three components:

-1. General Performance (weekly reports in non-recitation weeks)
+1. General Performance (attendance & weekly reports)
 2. Final Project (final presentation + slides)
 3. Total Test Score (recitation sessions)